ZainAchak/ZainAchak/README.md

 - 👋 Hi, I’m Zain Ullah
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently Diving deep into Deep learning ;)
+- 🌱 Currently Diving deep into Deep learning ;)
-- 💞️ I’m looking to collaborate on an opportunity in Data Science.
+- 💞️ Looking to collaborate on an opportunity in Data Science.
 - 📫 You can reach me at https://www.linkedin.com/in/zain-ullah-466aa4125/

 <!---